 Three AI milestones

-In 1637, the French scientist and philosopher Rene Descartes predicted that one day, machines would be able to think and made decisions.
-He suggested some machines would learn to perform a specific task and some would be able to adapt to fulfil multiple roles.
+In 1637, the French scientist and philosopher Rene Descartes predicted that one day, machines would be able to think and make decisions.
+He suggested some machines would learn to perform a specific task and some would be able to adapt to fulfill multiple roles.
 He also proposed that a machine could not use words to give a meaningful answer to what is said in its presence and that it would lack reasoning abilities.

 Many years later, in 1950, his concepts formed the basis for the Turing test.
 Also known as The Imitation Game, the test measures whether a machine can think intelligently, like a human.
 The term artificial intelligence was coined in 1955 by computer scientist, John McCarthy.

 In 1966, researchers at the Massachusetts Institute of Technology (MIT) developed the first chatbot — ELIZA.
 Using natural language processing, researchers taught the bot to use human language, rather than computer code.
-Unlike many of the chatbots of today, ELIZA communicated in text only and couldn’t learn from her conversations.
+Unlike many of the chatbots of today, ELIZA communicated in text-only and couldn’t learn from her conversations.
 Despite this, she paved the way for the chatbots of today, such as Siri and Alexa.

 In 1988, program design switched to a focus on determining the probability of various outcomes, rather than determining rules.
 Researchers at IBM published A Statistical Approach to Language Translation, which introduced the principles of probability.